d4rk-lucif3r/Speech-Transcriber/README.md

-# Automatic Speech Recognition (ASR)
+# Transcriptaur

-This Speech to Text Transcriber is based on [Mozilla's DeepSpeech Model](https://github.com/mozilla/DeepSpeech).
+Transcriptaur is a Speech to Text Transcriber based on [Mozilla's DeepSpeech Model](https://github.com/mozilla/DeepSpeech).
 It has been trained on 3 datasets using Transfer Learning:

 1) [Common Voice English](https://commonvoice.mozilla.org/en/datasets)
 2) [LibriSpeech ASR Corpus](https://www.openslr.org/12/)